 The City is allowing temporary outdoor dining to occur on sidewalks, in on-street public parking areas, and/or in parking areas in privately owned shopping centers within the City of San Mateo.
 Outdoor dining may only take place when allowed by state and county health orders.

 If you are located in another city within the County of San Mateo, you must contact that agency directly for local regulations.

 Specific guidelines for each of these locations are outlined in our Guidelines for Outdoor Dining.
 Please review the guidelines before moving forward with outdoor dining.
-These guidelines are temporary in nature and will only be in place during this time of restricted restaurant operations or up until December 31, 2021.
+These guidelines are temporary in nature and will only be in place until April 30, 2022.

 Restaurants must also follow guidelines set by the State of California, as outlined in the State’s Industry Guidance.

 The City created a streamlined no-fee Temporary Permit Application for Outdoor Dining in the public right-of-way on sidewalks or within parking spaces.
 The City is not accepting new permits at this point in time.
 Already approved permits are valid through April 30, 2022.

 - The restaurant plans to provide alcohol service to their patrons.